xperseguers/t3ext-causal_accounts/Documentation/Index.rst

 		en

 	:Description:
-		This extension allows TYPO3 administrator accounts to be managed centrally.
+		This extension allows TYPO3 administrator accounts to be managed centrally and automatically synchronized with remote websites using a secure link.
+No need for complex LDAP / ActiveDirectory infrastructure.

 	:Keywords:
 		openid, account, synchronization, advanced encryption standard (AES)